jason-dour/codebuild-hugo/README.md

 This Docker image of Hugo is designed for use in AWS CodeBuild/CodePipeline as a means of using Hugo for automated publication processes.

-This allows you to use Hugo's deployment capabitlies as part of the publishing pipeline, leveraging AWS IAM Roles assigned to the pipeline to provide privileges.
+This allows you to use Hugo's deployment capabilities as part of the publishing pipeline, leveraging AWS IAM Roles assigned to the pipeline to provide privileges.

 ## Build